Sean O'Pry

-Sean Richard O'Pry (born July 5, 1989) is an American model.
+Sean Richard O'Pry (born July 5, 1989) is an American supermodel.
 He began his modelling career in 2006 and has featured in numerous advertising campaigns and editorials.
 In 2015, O'Pry was included on Models.com's new 'Supers Men', 'Sexiest Men', and the 'Money Guys' lists.
 That same year, Vogue, ranked him fifth on the 'Top 10 Male Models of All Time'.
 In 2013, Forbes named him the best-paid male model.

 Early life

 O'Pry reports having Irish and unspecified Native American heritage.
 He has an elder brother and a younger sister.
 He attended North Cobb High School.
 He played track and field, basketball, baseball, and football in high school.

 Career

 In 2006, 17-year-old O'Pry was scouted from his prom photos on MySpace.

 Since then, O'Pry has been featured in numerous advertising campaigns and editorials for Calvin Klein, Giorgio Armani, Versace, Dolce & Gabbana, Ralph Lauren, Gianfranco Ferré, H&M, Massimo Dutti, Zara, Armani Jeans, Marc Jacobs, Emporio Armani, Lacoste, DSquared², American Eagle, Bottega Veneta, DKNY, Fendi, GQ, Dazed & Confused, V, Details, Barneys, Uniqlo, Bloomingdale's, Belstaff, D2, Arena, Diesel, Gap, JOOP! and Numéro Homme.

 His runway credentials include opening Versace, Yves Saint Laurent, Givenchy and Salvatore Ferragamo, closing Moschino, Trussardi and Zegna, and both for Balmain.
 Other designers he has walked for include Roberto Cavalli, Louis Vuitton, Chanel, Michael Kors, and Hermès.
 In November 2011, O'Pry was selected as the star of Viktor & Rolf's Spicebomb fragrance campaign.

 O'Pry appeared in Madonna's music video "Girl Gone Wild" (2012).
 He also appeared in Taylor Swift's music video for her song "Blank Space" (2014), as her love interest.

 Sean appeared on the June 26, 2016 episode "inauguration" on the HBO television show Veep playing a male intern.